Are Dogs Natural Squirrel Repellents?

 Dogs: Predator Repellents

 Usually, squirrels will not stop until they get what they want, a behavior many people dislike and the reason why squirrels are considered pests.
 If you are looking for ways on how to deter squirrels, there are so many options to choose from.
 From planting flowers that squirrels don’t like, using essential oils or ultrasonic repellents, chemicals, even motion-activate sprinklers, the possibilities are endless, but the results usually are not.
 So if you have dogs at home (or cats), all the better as these furry friends can help shoo squirrels away.
 Yes, having a dog in your yard can prevent squirrels from visiting your home and messing your garden.
-So, how can your dog help repel squirrels?
+So, why do dogs chase squirrels, and how can your dog help repel squirrels?

 Why Do Dogs Chase Squirrels?